nxthongbk/DatahubPWMDriver/README.md

 ## Setup
   1. Connect mangoh, Grove Pi and PWM Driver as bellow
   2. Install app PWMDriverService:https://github.com/nxthongbk/pwmDriverService
     This app will provide api to control pwm driver

   3. Install apps:
-  pwmConfigureToDatahub: set angle, limitation, period to datahub
-  pwmControlServo:  Get notification when data is changed in datahub and control servo motor
+    `pwmConfigureToDatahub`: set angle, limitation, period to datahub `pwmControlServo`:  Get notification when data is changed in datahub and control servo motor